SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

             text: and
           -
             type: text
-            text: ' digital-only programming.Your ticket helps cover the cost of renting the conference center, technology needs, speakers and entertainers, and other administrative expenses.
+            text: ' digital-only programming.
+Your ticket helps cover the cost of renting the conference center, technology needs, speakers and entertainers, and other administrative expenses.
 In person tickets are available until 11:59 p.m.
 ET October 14, 2022.
 When purchasing tickets to attend in person, you''ll have an option to '
           -
             type: text
             marks: